 Once you have signed a Tenancy Agreement you are usually liable for the service utility charges relating to that property to include gas, electricity, water and drainage plus the council tax.
 The utility companies and local authority will usually have been notified of your impending occupation along with appropriate meter readings.
 However, we would recommend that you check with the appropriate utility company to ensure that this has been set up correctly.

 You are responsible for the television licence regardless of whether or not a television is provided by the Landlord.
 Landlords cannot guarantee quality of signal or availability of signal at any let property.
-With regard to telephones and broadband connections, tenants will need to make their own investigations as to the availability of a suitable telephone/broadband connection at the let property and will be responsible for any connection costs.
+With regard to telephones and broadband.
+Tenants will need to make their own investigations as to the availability of a suitable connection at the let property and will be responsible for any associated costs.

 The Tenant is responsible for insuring their own personal effects and furnishings.
-It is important that as a tenant you are adequately protected and covered for any damage you may cause to landlords buildings or contents.
-Insurance can help you to protect your deposit at the end of the tenancy.
+It is important that as a tenant you are adequately protected and covered for any damage you may cause to landlords buildings, contents or fixtures and fittings.
+Liability insurance can help you to protect your deposit at the end of the tenancy

-Approximately three months prior to the end of the initial fixed term Stags will write to you asking for confirmation concerning your intentions and whether you would like to remain in the property and extend the tenancy for either a further fixed term or on a rolling Statutory Periodic basis.
-There will be a charge to cover the administration costs each time the Agreement is renewed or extended.
+Approximately three months prior to the end of the fixed term Stags will write to you asking for confirmation concerning your intentions and whether you would like to remain in the property and extend the tenancy for either a further fixed term or on a rolling Statutory Periodic basis.